-What is freemium
+What is the freemium business model?

 Freemium is a popular business model in the software as a service (SaaS) market.
 Companies make their platforms available in various configurations, including free and paid-for versions, to accommodate a broad user base with different financial resources.